vsch/Javafx-WebView-Debugger/README.md

 **The rest of this file is mostly a copy of one in [mohamnag/javafx_webview_debugger] project** with some changes to reflect being able to run multiple debugging sessions on a single server.
+It will be updated in the next few days.

 Using debugger is done in three main steps: